yufernando/dotfiles/README.md

 # Configure a Docker Container

-To configure a Docker container running Ubuntu with zsh, oh-my-zsh and other utilities clone the repository and run the `config_install` recipe:
+To configure a Docker container running Ubuntu with zsh, oh-my-zsh and other utilities clone the repository and run `install` and `config`:
 ```
 apt update && apt -y upgrade
 apt -y install make
 git clone --single-branch --branch ubuntu https://github.com/yufernando/dotfiles ~/.dotfiles
 cd ~/.dotfiles
-make install config user=username
+make install config
 ```

-The two `make` steps are intentional to exploit caching of the install step and avoid rebuilding every time we change the configuration step.
+The two `make` steps should be kept separate in a Dockerfile to exploit caching.